Healy's double in 9th lifts Athletics past Mariners 4-3 (Jul 08, 2017) | FOX Sports

 Healy’s double in 9th lifts Athletics past Mariners 4-3 (Jul 08, 2017)

+SEATTLE (AP) Although Chris Smith didn’t get the decision in his first major league start, Ryon Healy made sure Oakland’s 36-year-old right-hander contributed to an Athletics victory.

-SEATTLE (AP) Ryon Healy bounced a ground-rule RBI double to right-center with two outs in the ninth inning Saturday night to give the Oakland Athletics a 4-3 victory over the Seattle Mariners.
+Healy bounced a ground-rule RBI double to right-center with two outs in the ninth inning Saturday night to give the A’s a 4-3 win over the Seattle Mariners after Smith pitched six solid innings.

+”That was like a personal goal.
+Walking to the field today, you think about it and I said if I can get six innings, three runs in the big leagues, that’s a quality start,” said Smith, called up Saturday from Triple-A Nashville. ”It’s a little different in the minor leagues, but to do it in the big leagues, that was like a good personal pat on the back.”

 Rajai Davis opened the ninth with a slow-rolling infield single to third off Edwin Diaz (2-4), who relieved to open the inning.
 Davis stole second as Matt Joyce struck out.
-Yonder Alonso was walked intentionally with two outs and Healy then ripped an 0-2 pitch into the gap.
+Yonder Alonso was walked intentionally with two outs and Healy then ripped an 0-2 slider into the gap.

+”I was one pitch away and I missed that slider,” Diaz said. ”I threw a fastball up and in, and he looked back.
+I was supposed to go with the fastball again, but I decided to throw the slider, but I missed in the middle and he hit it pretty good.”

 Sean Doolittle (1-0) pitched the eighth for the victory.
 Santiago Casilla finished for his 15th save, despite allowing a two-out double.

-Alonso and Marcus Sieman had solo homers for the Athletics off rookie Andrew Moore, who allowed three runs in six innings in his third start.
+Alonso and Marcus Semien had solo homers for the Athletics off rookie Andrew Moore, who allowed three runs in six innings in his third start.

-Oakland’s Chris Smith, called up Saturday, made his first major league start at age 36 after 63 relief appearances.
+Smith, called up from Triple-A Nashville, made his first major league start after 63 relief appearances.
 He left after six innings tied 3-3.
 The right-hander allowed six hits, struck out four and walked one.
 Smith’s career record remains 1-0 with a victory in relief in 2008 with Boston.

+”I was hoping to get him into the sixth today and he gave us six and allowed us to go to the three guys that we go to to tie or win games,” Oakland manager Bob Melvin said. ”He did every bit of his job and probably a little bit more.
+It was fun to see.”

 Semien, activated off the disabled list Thursday after missing 74 games, snapped a 2-2 tie in the fifth with his first homer, a one-out solo shot.